• Skip to primary navigation

 Star Walk 2

 To use Star Walk2, you must let it access your location or enter your current location manually.
-When you do so, SW2 will show stars/planets on the screen over a beautiful live background.
+SW2 will show stars/planets on the screen over a beautiful live background when you do so.
 The application will also play nice music.
 Star Walk2 displays the objects and their details in such a way that it doesn’t make the screen look bloated.
 It lets you scroll left, up, right, and down.
 The stargazing application features a search tool.
-If you tap the name of the constellation/star/planet, SW2 will show its image and will allow you to see the full details (including the exact location) of the body.
+If you tap the name of the constellation/star/planet, SW2 will show its image and allow you to see the full details (including the exact location) of the body.
 If the thing you’ve tapped on is a constellation, Star Walk 2 will make you aware of the number of stars in the constellation.
-SW2 has a time machine utility.
-It makes users aware of the celestial bodies that will be visible in the sky at the night.
+SW2, the stargazing app for iPhone and Android, has a time machine utility.
+It makes users aware of the celestial bodies that will be visible in the sky at night.

 NASA